UoMResearchIT/UoM_AQ_Data_Tools/README.md

 Unit tests are currently set up for AURN and MEDMI data extraction

-To run all tests (currently extraction only) run: `python -m unittest discover` Note that if not run on MEDMI server, data extraction of MEDMI data will not be tested.
+To run all tests (currently extraction only) run: `python -m unittest discover`\
+Note that if not run on the MEDMI server, data extraction of MEDMI data will not be tested.

-To test on the MEDMI server, run `python -m unittest discover test/MEDMI` Note that running all tests (`python -m unittest discover`) on the MEDMI server will result in failures for the non MEDMI tests.
+To test on the MEDMI server, run `python -m unittest discover test/MEDMI`\
+Note that running all tests (`python -m unittest discover`) on the MEDMI server will result in failures for the non MEDMI tests.